-Employee entitlements to annual leave and long-service leave are recognised when they accrue to employees.
-A provision is made for the estimated liability for annual leave and long-service leave as a result of services rendered by employees up to the balance sheet date.
+Employee entitlements to annual leave are recognised when they accrue to employees.
+A provision is made for the estimated liability for annual leave as a result of services rendered by employees up to the balance sheet date.

 (b) Pension benefits